ARM-software/acle/main/acle.md

 The returned value is the same as for `__arm_st64bv`.

 # Custom Datapath Extension

-The specification for CDE is in `BETA` state and may change or be extended in the future.

 The intrinsics in this section provide access to instructions in the Custom Datapath Extension.